 You are the brand:

+When it is a One-Person Company, you definitely know that your responsibilities are higher than usual.
+Hence you should make use of every opportunity that you receive for building your branding strategy in business.
 Being the sole person responsible for getting new business, networking becomes an important aspect, be it one-to-one interactions or online schmoozing.
 Speaking with people about your business, intent and key differentiators will elevate the chance of getting you business in the long run.
+Investing your time in networking is crucial and helps create long term plan for success in business.

 Make space for growth: